 Once the drainage has been installed, a kerb line is set out on the perimeter of the pitch to create a neat boundary edge.
-We then lay a permeable Geotextile layer, underneath a stone sub base.
+We then lay a permeable Geotextile layer, underneath a stone sub-base.
 On average, a typical full sized 3G sports pitch will receive 6000 tonnes of stone.

-You may hear of, or be quoted for a cheaper option called a ‘dynamic base’ which is simply made of compressed stone and will not be bound with any other substances; the Macadam layer is omitted from this process.
-In the past dynamic bases have found to be unstable and shift, resulting in lumps and creases in the pitch.
+You may hear of or be quoted for a cheaper option called a ‘dynamic base’, which is simply made of compressed stone and will not be bound with any other substances; the Macadam layer is omitted from this process.
+In the past, dynamic bases have been found to be unstable and liable to shift, resulting in lumps and creases in the pitch.

 McArdle Sport Tec will only offer engineered bases; although this increases the 3G pitch cost, we pride ourselves on supplying only the highest quality pitches.
 Installing an engineered base will assure stability and longevity, prolonging the playing hours invested in your artificial sports pitch.